 - Labour Day – May 1

 - Ascension of Jesus, Corpus Christi and Sacred Heart – 39, 60 and 68 days after Easter Sunday respectively

 - Columbus Day - October 12

-There are 6 mobile network operators and also quite a number of internet service providers in Colombia.
+There are over 0 mobile network operators and about 0 internet service providers in Colombia.
 You can checkout the

 and also details about each of them.